The meeting notes are from the themes review team discussion.

 - 548 tickets were closed

 - 544 tickets were made live.

 - 0 more were approved but are waiting to be made live.

 - 4 tickets were not-approved.

 - 0 tickets were closed-newer-version-uploaded.

-For now, 17 Block Block is the abstract term used to describe units of markup that, composed together, form the content or layout of a webpage using the WordPress editor.
-The idea combines concepts of what in the past may have achieved with shortcodes, custom HTML, and embed discovery into a single consistent API and user experience. themes are currently reviewing.
-In the last 7 days, 5 blocks themes are live.
+For now, 14 Block Block is the abstract term used to describe units of markup that, composed together, form the content or layout of a webpage using the WordPress editor.
+The idea combines concepts of what in the past may have achieved with shortcodes, custom HTML, and embed discovery into a single consistent API and user experience. themes are currently reviewing

 Note: These stats include both the new theme tickets and updated theme tickets as well.